-Statute Relevance Requirement of Statue Statute Water and Soil Plan for Northland (RWSPN), which has been operative since 28 August 2004.
+Statute Relevance Requirement of Statue Water and Soil Plan for Northland (RWSPN), which has been operative since 28 August 2004.
 At present, the rules in both these plans have legal effect, with weight given to whichever plan has the more restrictive rule for the same activity if there is a conflict between the two plans, or the later plan if no submissions were received on certain aspects.
 Both plans address groundwater abstractions that have the potential to adversely affect the environment.
 However, there are no specific aquifer allocation limits set in the RWSP.
-The following objectives and policies of the pRPN are considered relevant to this proposal: Objective F.0.1.
+The following objectives and policies of the pRPN are considered relevant to this proposal: Objective F.O.1.
 Policy D.2.2.
 Policy D.4.5.
 Policy D.4.13.
 Policy D.4.17.
 Policy D.4.18.
 Policy D.4.20.
-Policy D.4.23. communities to provide for their social, economic and cultural well-being while 1. sustaining the natural resources to meet the reasonable foreseeable needs of future generations, 2. safeguarding life-supporting capacities of water, and 3. avoiding, remedying, or mitigating adverse effects on the environment. • Policy D.2.2 requires that regard is had to the social, cultural, and economic benefits of the proposed activity when considering resource consents. • Policy D.2.5 requires an authority to have regard to community and tangata whenua values • Policy D.4.5 seeks to maintain overall water quality. • Policy D.4.13 seeks to achieving freshwater quantity related outcomes and inn particular manage the taking, use, damming, and diversion of fresh water so that (with relevance to this application) saline intrusion in, and land subsidence above, aquifers is avoided (amongst other things). • Policy D.4.17 considers allocation limits for aquifers and requires rules and applications to meet allocation limits meet allocation limits Policy D.4.18 concerns conjunctive surface water and groundwater management.
-Policy D.4.20 requires the reasonable and efficier use of water for irrigation and sets requirements for a resource consent application to take water for irrigation purposes.
-Policy D.4.23 From the RWSPN: Objective 7.4 requires the maintenance or enhancement of water quality of natural water bodies.
-Objective 10.4.1 maintains the sustainable use and development of the region's groundwater resources while avoiding, remedying, or mitigating actual and potential adverse effects on groundwater quantity and quality.
+Policy D.4.23.
+The following objectives and policies of the RWSPN are considered relevant to this proposal: Objective 7.4.
+Objective 7.4.
+Objective 10.4.1.
+Policy 10.5.1.
+Policy 10.5.2.
+Policy 10.5.4.
+Policy 10.5.7.
+Policy 10.5.9 communities to provide for their social, economic and cultural well-being while 1. sustaining the natural resources to meet the reasonable foreseeable needs of future generations, 2. safeguarding life-supporting capacities of water, and 3. avoiding, remedying, or mitigating adverse effects on the environment.
+Policy D.2.2 requires that regard is had to the social, cultural, and economic benefits of the proposed activity when considering resource consents.
+Policy D.2.5 requires an authority to have regard to community and tangata whenua values Policy D.4.5 seeks to maintain overall water quality.
+Policy D.4.13 seeks to achieving freshwater quantity related outcomes and inn particular manage the taking, use, damming, and diversion of fresh water so that (with relevance to this application) saline intrusion in, and land subsidence above, aquifers is avoided (amongst other things).
+Policy D.4.17 considers allocation limits for aquifers and requires rules and applications to meet allocation limits Policy D.4.18 concerns conjunctive surface water and groundwater management.
+Policy D.4.20 requires the reasonable and efficient use of water for irrigation and sets requirements for a resource consent application to take water for irrigation purposes.
+Policy D.4.23 From the RWSPN: Objective 10.4.1 maintains the sustainable use and development of the region's groundwater resources while avoiding, remedying, or mitigating actual and potential adverse effects on groundwater quantity and quality.
 Policy 10.5.1 seeks to ensure the sustainable use of resources by avoiding takes that exceed recharge.
 Saltwater intrusion, reduced groundwater quality, significant drawdown, and adverse effects on surface water resources can arise where takes exceed recharge.